iwill/generic-json-swift/README.md

-Swift 4 introduces a new JSON encoding and decoding machinery represented by the `Codable` protocol.
+Swift 4 introduced a new JSON encoding and decoding machinery represented by the `Codable` protocol.
 The feature is very nice and very type-safe, meaning it’s no longer possible to just willy-nilly decode a JSON string pulling random untyped data from it.
 Which is good™ most of the time – but what should you do when you _do_ want to just willy-nilly encode or decode a JSON string without introducing a separate, well-typed structure for it?
 For example:

 ```
 // error: heterogeneous collection literal could only be inferred to '[String : Any]';